 Delegates attending face:face classroom courses will receive their printed manual on Day 1 of the course.

-For delegates attending a classroom, virtual classroom or online course, the exam may be taken remotely using our online proctoring service.
-This exam consists of 40 multiple-choice questions with a pass mark of 26/40.
+For delegates attending a classroom, virtual classroom or eLearning course, the exam may be taken remotely using our online proctoring service TestReach.
+This 1 hour exam consists of 40 multiple-choice questions with a pass mark of 26/40.

 If this course is part of your BCS Diploma in Business Analysis programme you have a choice of further modules which include the core BA Diploma modules, Business Analysis Practice and Requirements Engineering.
 Candidates who have already completed Modelling Business Processes also need to pass one of the Foundation Specialisms; in Business Analysis, IS Project Management, Business Change or Commercial Awareness.
 The structure of the certification is shown here.